Bob Slowik

-Two members of Slowik’s linebacking crew – Micah Awe and Cameron Judge – both had stellar seasons in 2023.
+Two members of Slowik’s linebacking crew – Micah Awe and Judge – had stellar seasons for the Red and White in 2023.
 A West Division and CFL all-star in his first season with Calgary, Awe set a team record for most tackles in a season with 134 and led the league in both tackles and defensive plays.
 Judge was tied for second in the league and was first among linebackers with five interceptions in 2023 and also had 91 tackles, a fumble recovery and two forced fumbles.

 Prior to coming to the CFL, Slowik had a lengthy and distinguished career in the NFL including stints totaling 10 years as defensive coordinator with the Chicago Bears, Cleveland Browns, Green Bay Packers and Denver Broncos.
 During that time, six different players earned a combined total of 11 Pro Bowl honours and he coached two players – Champ Bailey and John Lynch – who went on to be inducted into the Pro Football Hall of Fame.